 There are other scents–though not as powerful–that a parent can experiment with like vanilla, pumpkin, sandalwood, and frankincense to name a few.

 Besides the aforementioned suggestions, the safest suggestion is that parents should try to avoid driving with a child if possible.
 For example, a parent can walk or use a bike (with an attachment) to get to his or her destination if the location is close enough.

 Or perhaps it may be a good idea to allow someone like a spouse, friend, sibling, or other family member to watch the child or children if one must drive.

-Some of these suggestions may seem extreme or inconvenient, but a car accident lawyer understands the kinds of dangers that a parent and child are exposed to on the highway.
+Some of these suggestions may seem extreme or inconvenient, but a car accident lawyer understands the kinds of dangers that a parent and child are exposed to on the highway like truck accidents.
 And these dangers should be avoided.
 In comparison, there really is nothing inconvenient about taking precautions for the safety of a child.
 Some of these extreme or inconvenient suggestions could be the difference between life and death.